Author Archives: Wannetta Powling

 CALL TO ORDER:

-The meeting was called to order at 5:11 pm by Selectboard Chair Angela Sanborn.
+The meeting was called to order at 6:00 p.m. by Selectboard Chair Angela Litchfield.

 CONFIRM PROPERLY WARNED: